YOU ARE WHAT YOU EAT

 Chicago, Illinois 60617

-If you are in need of photos, desire an interview, or need more press-related information please feel free to contact me.
+If you are in need of photos, desire an interview, or need more press-related information, please feel free to contact me.
 My mission is to educate.
-Exposing children to the rich culture and contributions of African Americans.
+Exposing children to the rich cultural history and contributions of Americans.

 Peggy Montes,